The Mortgage Specialists ‘ First Time Buyer’ guide

 3. Find out how much you can borrow

 This will vary from lender to lender.
-Some will offer you 3 x income, some will offer up to 5x income.
-You can use our mortgage calculator to determine what this may be, or to be sure, simply ‘get in touch’ for qualified mortgage advice.
+Some will offer you 3 x income, some will offer up to 5x income. to be sure, simply ‘get in touch’ for qualified mortgage advice.

 Other costs to consider: